 Even then I didn’t realize I was that good, until I heard about how many offers my friends got (much fewer).
 It was only then I realized my performance was not typical.

-So it is certainly possible if your skills are very advanced, LOMS isn't as useful anymore -- and the refund policy covers that scenario.
+It is certainly possible if your skills are very advanced, LOMS isn’t as useful anymore — and the refund policy covers that scenario.

 The other reason I notice on refund requests is, “I didn’t learn anything new.”
 What I find interesting is how the information is phrased compared to the messages I get from the advanced candidates.

 The advanced candidates say, “I’m already pretty advanced, I’ve done 15 – 20 practice cases with friends and have been at it for a year now, and I can see how the program would be useful to someone else… but that’s where I used to be six months ago, but now I’m past that phase.”